-6.1 On 20 January 2010, the State party submitted observations on the merits of the communication, in which it maintained that, in the present case, none of the alleged violations of the Convention had taken place.

-6.2 The State party recalled that in the Peruvian legal system abortion is criminalized.
-As the only exception, it is not punishable in the event that the conditions established in article 119 of the Penal Code for therapeutic abortion are present.

-6.3 The State party considers that article 1 of the Convention contains simply the definition of discrimination, not a right in itself.
-Articles 2, 3, 5, 12 and 16 are invoked with respect to the allegation that the State did not guarantee timely access without discrimination to health-care services in the form of a legal termination of pregnancy and spinal surgery in order to achieve the due rehabilitation of L.C.

-6.4 From the documents made available by the Ministry of Health, it can be inferred that, on her admission to the hospital on 31 March 2007, L.C. received immediate medical attention and various medical examinations were performed on her, including psychiatric and neuropsychological examinations.
-The gravity of her condition was directly related to her own action (the suicide attempt), and not to the possible physiological effects that the pregnancy could have had on her.
+- 6.1 On 20 January 2010, the State party submitted observations on the merits of the communication in which it maintained that, in the present case, none of the alleged violations of the Convention had taken place. - 6.2 The State party recalled that in the Peruvian legal system abortion is criminalized.
+As the only exception, it is not punishable in the event that the conditions established in article 119 of the Penal Code for therapeutic abortion are present. - 6.3 The State party considers that article 1 of the Convention simply contains the definition of discrimination, but not a right in itself.
+Articles 2, 3, 5, 12 and 16 are invoked inasmuch as the State would not have guaranteed timely access without discrimination to health-care services in the form of a legal termination of pregnancy and spinal surgery in order to achieve the due rehabilitation of L. C. - 6.4 From the documents made available by the Ministry of Health, it can be inferred that, on her admission to the hospital on 31 March 2007, L. C. received immediate medical attention and various medical examinations were performed on her, including psychiatric and neuropsychological examinations.
+The gravity of her condition was directly related to her own action (the suicide attempt), and not to the possible physiological effects that the pregnancy could have had on her. - 6.5 L. C. arrived at the hospital with paraplegia from the fall she suffered, therefore it is inaccurate to state that her condition necessarily worsened because the abortion was not performed.
+What is more, according to the medical authorities, L. C. could not undergo the spinal operation until the wound adjoining the surgical incision site had improved. - 6.6 The situation of L. C. was evaluated on three occasions by the hospital medical board (24 April, 7 May and 19 May 2007); there was no disinterest or lack of treatment.8 On those occasions psychiatric and neuropsychological evaluations were recommended and the neurosurgeon believed that the surgery should be done when the occipito-cervical wound had improved, as that was the area where the surgical incision would be made. - 6.7 At the third meeting of the medical board, held on 19 May 2007, the following was stated: "The operation required by the patient is not an emergency, it is elective ...
+The luxo-fracture C6 and C7 cannot undergo the planned surgical stabilization because there continues to be an infection in the area bordering the area

-&lt;sup>6 See note 4 above.

-&lt;sup>7 Tysiac v.
-Poland (application No. 5410/03), judgement of 20 March 2007.

-6.5 L.C. arrived at the hospital with paraplegia from the fall she suffered, therefore it is inaccurate to state that her condition necessarily worsened because the abortion was not performed.
-What is more, according to the medical authorities, L.C. could not undergo the spinal operation until the wound adjoining the surgical incision site had improved.

-6.6 The situation of L.C. was evaluated on three occasions by the hospital medical board (24 April, 7 May and 19 May 2007); there was no disinterest or lack of treatment.
-On those occasions psychiatric and neuropsychological evaluations were recommended and the neurosurgeon believed that the surgery should be done when the occipito-cervical wound had improved, as that was the area where the surgical incision would be made.
+8 The State party attached copies of the reports of the medical board.
+According to the first, of 24 April 2007, the doctors' views regarding the pregnancy were that "because of the patient's diagnosis, age, invasive nursing procedures, immobility in bed, it is considered high-risk, leading to elevated maternal morbidity, which could diminish with appropriate multidisciplinary medical management".
+The report also noted that there was no guarantee that the baby would not be affected by the spinal surgery.